Injuries Among Specialty Trade Construction Contractors

 - Plumbers.
 Specialty trade contractors working as plumbers are vulnerable to:

 - Repetitive motion injuries.
-Plumbers frequently suffer from soft tissue damage to the neck and shoulders, back injuries, and muscle strains and sprains due to repetitive motions.
+Plumbers frequently suffer from soft tissue damage to the neck and shoulders, back injuries, and muscle strains due to repetitive motions.

 - Hearing loss.
 Loud pipes, heavy machinery, and banging tools often lead to loss of hearing.